• Skip to primary navigation

 Mexican Street Corn Pasta Salad

-Published: May 6, 2021 · Modified: Apr 3, 2022 by Ashley · As an Amazon affiliate, this post may contain affiliate links · 6 Comments
+Published: Feb 27, 2025 by Ashley · As an Amazon affiliate, this post may contain affiliate links · 6 Comments

-Everything you love about Mexican Street Corn, or "elote", in pasta salad form!
-This Mexican Street Corn Pasta Salad is loaded with flavor & makes a great side dish for a summer picnic or barbeque!
+Everything you love about Mexican street corn, or "elote", in pasta salad form!
+Pasta is tossed with charred corn, herbs and Cotija cheese in a creamy chili lime dressing.
+It's an easy recipe loaded with flavor & makes a great side dish for your next potluck or barbecue!

 Elote, or Mexican Street Corn, is sold on street carts in Mexico as hot dogs are sold on the streets of New York City, and for good reason.
 This stuff is so good!